-H. Planning Loan
+F. Planning Loan

-The District was awarded a California Water Resources planning loan (100% Principal Forgiveness) for multi-system consolidation in the amount of \$2,550,000.
-The project was in progress at year end 2023.
+The District was awarded a California Water Resources planning loan (100% Principal Forgiveness) for multisystem consolidation in the amount of \$2,550,000.
+The project was completed as of June 30, 2024.
 The loan balance was \$691,518 at year end.
+The loan forgiveness is included as non-operating revenue on the District's statement of revenues, expenses, and changes in net position.